 - A death penalty case in which following an extensive evidentiary hearing a federal district court found the Illinois Pattern Jury Instructions for Capital Murder cases unconstitutional

 - Three defendants charged with murder, securing a full defense verdict in each case

 Bruce is a 1985 graduate of Haverford College where he played varsity soccer and lacrosse.
 Bruce received his J.D. in 1989 from the University of Virginia School of Law, where he was ranked first in his class after his first year, served as Editor-in-Chief of the Virginia Law Review, and was elected to the Order of the Coif.

 Bruce is the 2020 recipient of the prestigious Judge Learned Hand Human Relations Award given in recognition for his outstanding leadership in the legal profession and Chicago’s civil society.
-Prior recipients include former legal luminaries of the Chicago bar including Illinois governors and United States Attorneys.
+Prior recipients include former luminaries of the Chicago bar.